veffiong73/Tracksify/README.md

    ```

 4. **Access the Application:**
-   - Open your browser and go to `http://localhost:3000` to access the TRACKSIFY application.
+   - Open your browser and go to `http://localhost:5263` to access the Tracksify application.

 <p align="right"><a href="#readme-top">back to top</a></p>